broodminder/userguide/docs/en/50_mybroodminder_v5i_sharing.md

 ![Sharing 2](../assets/50_mybroodminder_v5.assets/share_apiary_b.png#mediumImg)

-## Share on Social Media with a URL
+## Share on Social Media

-Share a (read only) dashboard with other people and even on social media using an URL.
+Share a (read only) dashboard url with other people and even on social media using an URL.
 Simply move to the Dashboard top left menu `… > share`):.
 When creating the url you will notice that you have some choices : which hives to share, what time frame, frozen or continuous etc..

 ![Shared_URL](../assets/50_mybroodminder_v5.assets/share_dash.png#mediumImg)